Ayush-0404/GPU_Programming/Readme.md

-# CUDA Batch Image Processor
+# GPU-Accelerated Image Pipeline: Parallel Pixel Processing at Scale

 A GPU-accelerated batch image processing tool that converts RGB images to grayscale and optionally applies a box blur filter.
 Built with custom CUDA kernels for